siiiiiiiiiii/AAPL-stock-price-website/README.md

 - **Volume Data**: Includes volume below the price chart.
 - **Interactive Timeline Slider**: Zoom in and out for specific periods.

-## How to Use
+### How to Use

-1. Open the[ https://siiiiiiiiiiii.github.io/AAPL-stock-price-trend/ ](https://siiiiiiiiiii.github.io/AAPL-stock-price-trend/)in your browser.
-2. Explore the candlestick chart and technical indicators.
+1. Visit the website link provided above.
-3. Use the timeline slider to analyze specific date ranges.
+2. Use the interactive chart to explore Apple stock trends.
+3. Hover over data points to view detailed information about stock prices and technical indicators.

 ### Future Improvements
-- Add support for more stock tickers.
+- Add support for more stock tickers, such as Tesla (TSLA) and Microsoft (MSFT).
-- Include real-time data updates using APIs.
+- Implement real-time data updates using Yahoo Finance or Alpha Vantage APIs.
-- Enhance visualizations with more technical indicators.
+- Enhance the UI for mobile-friendly design.

+### Contributing
+Contributions are welcome!
+Feel free to fork this repository, submit issues, or create pull requests.

 ## Acknowledgments
 This project was partially inspired by tutorials from Runoob.com.
 The tutorial "Python 量化股票 K 线图" provided valuable insights for implementing candlestick chart visualizations.